Database

 Beyond standard application data (like users and accounts), the database plays a crucial role in storing AI-specific information:

-- Vector embeddings: stores numerical representations (vectors) of text data (like document chunks) that power Retrieval-Augmented Generation (RAG) techniques, allowing features like Chat with PDF to quickly find relevant context from large document collections
+- Vector embeddings: stores numerical representations (vectors) of text data (like document chunks) that power Retrieval-Augmented Generation (RAG) techniques, allowing features like Knowledge RAG to quickly find relevant context from large document collections

-- Document references: tracks metadata and storage identifiers (paths in Blob Storage) for files like uploaded PDFs or AI-generated images, connecting them to relevant user interactions
+- Document references: tracks metadata and storage identifiers (paths in Blob Storage) for user-uploaded files used in RAG

 Schema